pitastrudl/wekanwiki/Raspberry-Pi.md

 - Ubuntu 19.10 Server arm64 for RasPi3 and RasPi4
 - MongoDB 3.6.x
 - Newest Wekan with newest Meteor

-Note: Raspbian is not recommended, because it is 32bit and has [32bit MongoDB that has file size limit of 2 GB](https://www.mongodb.com/blog/post/32-bit-limitations), if it grows bigger then it gets corrupted.
-That's why here is arm64 version of Ubuntu 18.04.

 To test RasPi3, xet7 tested it with all his Wekan boards data:
 ```